brain scan pet imaging for alzheimers

 New IDEAS study

-The objectives of the new IDEAS study include:11
+The objectives of the new IDEAS study include:13

 • Determining whether β-amyloid imaging assists clinicians in providing a more accurate diagnosis and improved treatment decisions

-• Aims to be the most racially and ethnically diverse study ever launched
+• Aiming to be the most racially and ethnically diverse study ever launched

-• Improve health equity by offering Alzheimer's disease research results that are relevant across diverse populations
+• Improving health equity by offering Alzheimer's disease research results that are relevant across diverse populations

-In July of 2021, the USFDA approved the first therapeutic to treat Alzheimer's disease.
-In April of 2022, CMS announced that all USFDA-approved anti-amyloid immunotherapies will be subject to the coverage with evidence development (CED) for patients with a clinical diagnosis of mild cognitive impairment (MCI) due to AD or mild AD dementia, both with confirmed presence of β-amyloid buildup consistent with AD.12
+In April of 2022, CMS announced that all USFDA-approved anti-amyloid immunotherapies would be subject to coverage with evidence development (CED) for patients with a clinical diagnosis of mild cognitive impairment (MCI) due to AD or mild AD dementia, both with confirmed presence of β-amyloid buildup consistent with AD.14 The October 13, 2023 decision by CMS to eliminate the CED requirements and allow MACs to determine appropriate coverage will lead to improved accessibility to beta-amyloid imaging and evaluate the use of new therapies as they become available.

 Refractory seizures